When creating a Scene, the geographical features such as the ground, sea, and mountains are essential.

-Currently, the whole terrain has a single texture, so it’s not suitable for the world with multiple colour tones such as grass and rocks.
+Currently, the whole terrain has a single texture, so it’s not suitable for a world with multiple color tones such as grass and rocks.

-Therefore, in addition to the grass-like texture above, add wasteland-like texture to the terrain.
+Therefore, in addition to the grass-like texture above, we can add wasteland-like texture to the terrain.

 As with the first texture, select ‘Edit Textures > Add Textures’.

-It brings up the window to select texture again, so select a texture with grey-ish colour.
+It brings up the window to select texture again, so select a texture with gray-ish color.

 Close the window.
-Now, you can paint the terrain with the specified texture by clicking or dragging the mouse.
+Now, you can paint the terrain with the specified texture by clicking and dragging the mouse.

-You can change the texture from ‘Edit Texture’.
+You can change the texture by using ‘Edit Texture’.

-Next, plant the terrain with trees to create woods or forest.
+Next, plant trees on the terrain to create woods or forests.

 Click the ‘Paint Trees’ tool button and select ‘Edit Trees > Add Trees’.

-Then the following window pops up, so click the button on the right.
+The following window will appear, click the button on the right.

-It brings up the list of the imported trees, so select your favourite one.
+This will bring up a list of the imported trees, select your favorite one.

 With a tree selected, move the mouse on to the Scene window.
 Then the pointer will change into a light-blue marker.
 Click the mouse to place trees.